ros-hybrid-behaviour-planner/so_data/README.md

                  maxvel=1.0, minvel=0.5, frame='Pheromone', attraction=1,
                  ev_factor=0.9, ev_time=5)
 ```
-A buffer has to be handed over to the mechanism.
+A `buffer` has to be handed over to the mechanism.
-Frames allows to specify a list of gradient frame IDs which will be considered in the movement vector calculation.
+`Frames` allows to specify a list of gradient frame IDs which will be considered in the movement vector calculation.

-Moving and static define whether moving or static gradient will be considered.
+`Moving` and `static` define whether moving or static gradient will be considered.
-Only moving gradients with the pose frame specified in SoBuffer will be considered in this case.
-Maxvel and minvel specify the maximum and respectively minimum velocity of the agent / length of the movement vector.
+`Maxvel` and `minvel` specify the maximum and respectively minimum velocity of the agent / length of the movement vector.

-frame, attraction, ev_factor and ev_time are the paramters for the spread pheromone gradients.
+`frame`, `attraction`, `ev_factor` and `ev_time` are the paramters for the spread pheromone gradients.

 ### decisions(.py)